-Table 38: Heterogeneous DRM Operating Systems
+Table 37: Heterogeneous DRM Operating Systems

 - 3. Each DRM solution instance may contain up to 96 servers and 8 storage arrays.
-With large fabrics, multiple solution instances may exist, as long as each is in a separate zone.
+With large fabrics, multiple solution instances may exist, as long as each is in a separate zone on a SAN or a separate zone within a VSAN (as recommended in C-Series).
 In other cases the actual limit will be smaller due to restrictions imposed by the intersite link.
-DRM supports the limit of up to 7 hops between devices from Table 17, or 3 hops between devices from Table 20, with the understanding that there are three links involved.
+DRM supports the limit of up to 7 hops between devices connected to B-Series switches, 3 hops with C-Series switches, and 3 hops with M-Series switches with the understanding that there are three links involved.
 There is the host to local storage link, the local storage to remote storage link, and the local host to remote storage link.
 Each of these links must not exceed 7 or 3 hops, depending on the device.
-All active/standby host-to-storage links as well as local-to-remote storage links must conform to the 7/3-hop limit - 4.
-DRM is not supported on C-Series switches - 5.
+All active/standby host-to-storage links as well as local-to-remote storage links must conform to the 7/3-hop limit. - 4.
 Each DRM solution instance may contain up to 12 servers per storage system per site provided both controllers of the storage system are using the "P" version of ACS configured in remote peer-to-peer replication mode.
 With 1 remote copy set per server, a maximum of 12 remote copy sets per pair of storage systems, and a maximum of 8 storage systems per site per instance, a single DRM instance can support up to 96 servers per site.
 If you increase the number of remote copy sets per server, you must reduce the total number of servers per storage system.
-For example, if you configure 2 remote copy sets per server, the maximum limit is 6 servers per storage system. - 6.
+For example, if you configure 2 remote copy sets per server, the maximum limit is 6 servers per storage system. - 5.
 DRM over ATM configurations are supported for switches in Table 17 with switch FW 2.1.9m only, with a limit of two Fibre Channel switches per fabric, for a total of 4 switches, one at each end of each fabric (2 fabrics, times 2 switches per fabric equals 4 switches).
 Cascaded switches are not supported.
-This no-cascaded switch restriction also includes non-support for the SAN Switch Integrated/32 or SAN Switch Integrated/64 port switches due to the fact that these switch models are made up internally of 6, 16-port switches that are cascaded together. - 7.
-The DRM Link supports mixed heterogeneous SAN, DRM, and Host Based Shadowing traffic. - 8.
+This no-cascaded switch restriction also includes non-support for the SAN Switch Integrated/32 or SAN Switch Integrated/64 port switches due to the fact that these switch models are made up internally of 6, 16-port switches that are cascaded together. - 6.
+The DRM Link supports mixed heterogeneous SAN, DRM, and Host Based Shadowing traffic. - 7.
 StorageWorks Command Console (SWCC) and the Storage Management Appliance (SMA) element manger can be used for initial setup of Data Replication Manager (DRM) storage sub-systems.
 However, neither of these tools should be used for DRM failover and failback operations.
-Therefore to prevent any potential inference by MA polling of the HSG80 when running DRM scripts, it is recommended that the MA be removed from all DRM zones before running the scripts. - 9.
-Please see the DRM release notes for current information on any hop count restrictions between devices.
+Therefore to prevent any potential inference by MA polling of the HSG80 when running DRM scripts, it is recommended that the MA be removed from all DRM zones before running the scripts.

+8. Please see the DRM release notes for current information on any hop count restrictions between devices.